 TGah Editor: Change the 1st paragraph of this subclause as follows (#5295):

 A STA indicates in the Maximum A-MPDU Length Exponent field in its HT Capabilities element the maximum A-MPDU length that it can receive in an HT PPDU.
 A STA indicates in the Maximum A-MPDU Length Exponent field in its VHT Capabilities element the maximum length of the A-MPDU pre-EOF padding that it can receive in a VHT PPDU.
+A STA indicates in the Maximum A-MPDU Length Exponent field in its S1G Capabilities element the maximum length of the A-MPDU pre-EOF padding that it can receive in an S1G PPDU.
 A DMG STA indicates in the Maximum A-MPDU Length Exponent field in its DMG Capabilities element the maximum A-MPDU length that it can receive.
-The encoding of these fields is defined in Table 8-168 (Subfields of the A-MPDU Parameters field) for an HT PPDU, in Table 8-250 (Subfields of the VHT Capabilities Info field) for a VHT PPDU, and in Table 8-234 (Subfields of the AMPDU Parameters field) for a DMG STA.
+The encoding of these fields is defined in Table 8-168 (Subfields of the A-MPDU Parameters field) for an HT PPDU, in Table 8-250 (Subfields of the VHT Capabilities Info field) for a VHT PPDU, in Table 8-258a5 (Subfields of the S1G Capabilities Info field) for an S1G STA, and in Table 8-234 (Subfields of the AMPDU Parameters field) for a DMG STA.

 TGah Editor: Change the 3rd paragraph of this subclause as follows (#5295):